lsdcll/Rogue-Survivor/README.md

 ## About this fork

-This is modification to game Rogue Survival Alpha 10.1 (last version from 2018).
+This is my modification to game Rogue Survival Alpha 10.1.

 Original created by roguedjack: https://roguesurvivor.blogspot.com/

 Modification by Tomashu: https://github.com/Tomash667/Rogue-Survivor

-Diffrences with original game:
-+ converted rendering & music handling to Monogame
-+ upgraded .net framework version
-+ alt+enter to switch between fullscreen and windowed mode
+Features Added by Liam Carroll(lsdcll):
++Added Party Skill Sharing Feature: Leaders now share skills to their followers!

 ## The Game